kombucha-js/react-rerenderers/README.md

 This actually opens a door for more aggressive optimization.

- RR can Implement Model-View Controller
+ Rerenderers can Implement Model-View Controller
 ------------------------------------------------------

 In the previous section, we have seen that states are actually able to be stored